Biochemical-Networks/DNA_replication_muriel/README.md

 ### mathematica/230714_absoption_matrix_xexp_simplified_system.nv
 Absorption matrix of system chapter 2 in the limit of infinite backbone strength((figure 12 of thesis) with x can be varied

+### all other codes are old or not working correctly!